|

 Just after this, Job mentions Leviathan

-(Job 41:1-34), which closely matches some kind of plesiosaur or other aquatic, seagoing reptile of great
+(see Job 41:1-34 below), which was some kind of huge pliosaur, plesiosaur, mosasaur, or other aquatic, seagoing reptile of great

 mass and strength, but of limited mobility on land.
-That this is not an alligator (as often
+That this is not a modern crocodile (as often

 interpreted) is clear from the impossibility of killing him even with many